Static synthetic gauge field control of double optomechanically induced transparency in a closed-contour interaction scheme: Introduction

-In this work, bringing together these concepts, we theoretically study an optical cavity coupled to a $\mathcal{PT}$-symmetric pair of mechanical resonators under a red-detuned pumping within the sideband-resolved regime.
-Compared to Ref.~\cite{wang2019mechanical} we consider all oscillators being pairwise coupled, forming an example of closed-contour interaction \cite{barfuss2018phase}.
+In this work, bringing together these concepts, we study theoretically an optical cavity coupled to a $\mathcal{PT}$-symmetric pair of mechanical resonators under a red-detuned pumping within the sideband-resolved regime.
+In our scheme all oscillators are pairwise coupled, in contrast to Ref.~\cite{wang2019mechanical}, thus comprising a closed-contour interaction \cite{barfuss2018phase}.
 This simple extension enables us to take advantage of the aforementioned advances.
-Because of the gain and feedback in the closed loop, first we work out its stability over the parameter space and representative root loci.
-This clearly displays how their character drastically changes from the $\mathcal{PT}$-broken to unbroken phase.
-The most conspicuous outcome being the switch over from single to double OMIT behavior.
+Because of the gain and feedback in the closed loop, first we work out its stability over the parameter space and the representative root loci.
+This clearly displays how their character drastically changes from the $\mathcal{PT}$-broken phase to the $\mathcal{PT}$-unbroken phase.
+The most conspicuous outcome is the switch from single to double OMIT behavior.
 This can be obtained in the stable region of an experimentally realizable parameter space.
 We show that both the transmission amplitude and slow light group delay of each transparency window can be continuously steered by any of the coupling phases in the closed-contour interaction, acting as a static synthetic gauge field \cite{fang2017generalized}.
 Both the gain-bandwidth and the delay-bandwidth products remain fairly constant over the full span of the coupling phase.
-In the $\mathcal{PT}$-broken phase it again provides the tunability of the OMIT bandwidth by about 50\%.
+In the $\mathcal{PT}$-broken phase an OMIT bandwidth tunability of about 50\% is provided..

 The paper is organized as follows.
-In Sec.~II we present our model Hamiltonian, and its theoretical analysis for the probe transmission characteristics.
-Next, in a small section we discuss the parameter set we use for our calculations.
-Section~IV contains the results starting with the stability analysis, followed by the control of the OMIT behavior, bandwidth and slow light properties.
-Main conclusions are highlighted in Sec.~V.
+In Sec.~II we present our model, and its theoretical analysis for the probe transmission characteristics.
+In Sec.~III we discuss the parameter set we use for our calculations.
+Section~IV contains the results, starting with the stability analysis and followed by the control of the OMIT behavior, bandwidth, and slow light properties.
+Section V addresses the experimental relevance of our model, and our main conclusions are highlighted in Sec.~VI.
+Appendix~A introduces the gauge transformation that leads to the closed-loop phase starting from a general case; Appendix~B presents some analytical expressions derived by means of the so-called adiabatic elimination technique.